Ela-Boska/Pytorch-Yolo-FIFA2017/README.md

 pretrained darknet-19 weights can be downloaded from http://pjreddie.com/media/files/darknet19_448.conv.23

 the weights of my model for yolo-FIFA.cfg can be downloaded from https://pan.baidu.com/s/1bPO8TsyanaPAZjsiDfbVXw

+my images and labels can be downloaded from https://pan.baidu.com/s/17fl2eQlf6wcrrH1PA2UPeA
 usages:

 1. detect players in a image: